realpython/realpython-blog/2015/2015-06-17-handling-user-authentication-with-angular-and-flask.markdown

       logout: logout,
       register: register
     });

 }]);
 ```

-Here, we defined the service name, `AuthService`, and injected the dependencies that we will be using - `$q`, `$timeout`, `$http` - and then return the functions for use outside the service.
+Here, we defined the service name, `AuthService`, and injected the dependencies that we will be using - `$q`, `$timeout`, `$http` - and then returned the functions for use outside the service.

 Make sure to add the script to the *index.html* file: